open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/Record-Engines.rst

 Sequential Block Files
 ########################

-All Record Engines also have access to a :code:`SequentialBlockFile` class that can be used to write data to compact binary files that are often have a ".bin" or ".dat" extension.
+All Record Engines also have access to a :code:`SequentialBlockFile` class that can be used to write data to compact binary files that commonly have a ".bin" or ".dat" extension.
 This is how continuous data is stored in the Open Ephys :ref:`binaryformat`, and it is common to see these files in other neuroscience-specific formats as well.

 To write data to a Sequential Block File, only three methods are needed: